 This year-round recreational paradise is only an hour from the Eugene - Springfield metro area.
 Popular outdoor pursuits include hiking, mountain biking, rafting and fishing.
 In winter, the Cascades serve up a veritable smorgasbord of snow sports.
 With hot springs bubbling up, wild mushrooms for foraging, rumors of Sasquatch (Big Foot) and spectacular vistas around every turn, the Cascades are a guaranteed adventure.

-At Clear Lake peer down at petrified forest beneath the still water, or gaze up into the old growth tree canopy on a guided tree climb in the J.H.
+McKenzie River has over two hundred years of traceable history.
+At Clear Lake peer down at petrified forest beneath the still water, or gaze up into the old growth tree canopy in the J.H.
 Andrews Experimental Forest.
-Over two hundred years of traceable history is connected to this region.

 Waldo Lake in Oakridge is one of the purest lakes in the world and Oregon's second-largest natural lake.
 Only non-motorized boats can skim across its serene surface.

 Connecting the communities of the McKenzie River and Oakridge/Westfir is the Aufderheide, a segment of the West Cascades Scenic Byway.
 Oakridge is a former logging community adjacent to magnificent mountain biking and hiking trails and just below the winter snowline, making it an ideal year-round base camp for many outdoor adventures.